How to Self-Drive The Road to Hana and the Best Stops

 There are so many good places to get food along the way, so it’s not worth bringing the picnic lunch.
 For example, there is the famous Aunty Sandy’s, which was out of this world banana bread that comes piping hot, or Coconut Glen’s Homemade Dairy-free ice cream, YUM.
 Glen lets you taste before you buy, and they are all so amazing!

-Best Stops Along the Road to Hana Drive in Maui Hawaii
+Best Stops on the Road to Hana Drive in Maui Hawaii

 Twin Falls Mile Marker 2